chonieny/Hate_Crime_Factors_project/README.md

 ### Exploratory Data Analysis
 * The distribution of each feature was checked.<br/>
-  Log transformation was done on the skewed features, which made their distributions more normal.
+  Log transformation was done on the skewed features, which made their distributions more normal.<br/>
-* Using the 1.5 IQR rule, identified states that might contain outlier outcome values
+* Using the 1.5 IQR rule, identified states that might contain outlier outcome values<br/>
+  &#8594; the states were Oregon and District of Columbia

 ### Data Cleaning